Miami Federal Crimes Lawyer

 After the federal investigation, which can take months or even years, investigators hand over the file to a U.S. Attorney, who will prosecute and seek maximum penalties.
 Suppose you have been accused of a federal crime.
 In that case, you need a criminal defense attorney ready and willing to do what it takes to protect your rights and future.

-At Jeffrey S. Weiner, P.A., our Miami federal crimes attorneys have extensive experience and are ready to put in the time and effort to defend you.
+At Jeffrey S. Weiner, P.A., our Miami federal defense attorneys have extensive experience and are ready to put in the time and effort to defend you.
 We recognize how intimidating and scary it is to be investigated by federal agents.
 That is why we will stand by your side, providing the guidance and information you need to understand your federal case and legal options.

 To discuss your case and legal avenues we can explore, contact our federal crimes lawyers in Miami at (305) 985-6640.
 Your initial consultation is free.